ArashPartow/math-parser-benchmark-project/readme.md

 to the expected result (based on a normalized epsilon approach) are disqualified for the round and do not participate in point accumulation.
-The following is an example where are few of the parsers failed to either parse or evaluate the given expression correctly:
+The following is an example where are few of the parsers failed to either parse or evaluate the given expression of '+1.1+a^b' correctly:

     Expression 69 of 96: "+1.1+a^b"; Progress: ###########
     [01] ExprTk              ( 40.885 ns, 2.333286300554663129, 2906884.279087092727422714)